 In Corniglia, quite a few accommodations have their own parking space in the village.
 So if you arrive by car, Corniglia can be a good choice for you.
 I can offer you several apartments with free parking.
 Otherwise, parking is along the road in Corniglia.
 There is a bigger parking area before you reach the village.
 And if all seems full, drive through the center and go further down towards the railway station, there are usually empty spots there.
 You have to buy your parking ticket from a machine.
 There are 2 machines, one at the parking area before the village, the other one just as you enter Corniglia, at the start of the walking path.
 You can get a daily ticket or also by the hour, you can switch between the 2 tariffs with the button at the top.

-The roads to Vernazza were badly ruined in the big floods a few years ago and still have not been fixed.
-I drove down to the village once and it was really scary, even for me.
-Even parts of the road were missing.
-So I do not recommend arriving to Vernazza by car.
+Parking is very difficult in Vernazza, so I do not recommend arriving to Vernazza by car.
 Park in Monterosso, Levanto or La Spezia instead and take the train to Vernazza.
 In case you really want to drive to Vernazza: the lower parking is for Vernazza's inhabitants only.
 You can drive down with your luggage, unpack, then take the car back to the upper parking.
 There are only about 60 parking spaces so you might not find a spot, especially on weekends and during the main season.
 From there, you can walk down – about 1 km – or you can take the local bus.
-UPDATE: I drove to Vernazza from the direction of Corniglia and that road was ok.
-I asked the person selling the parking tickets and he said this road is better than the one coming from the direction of Monterosso.
-So if you have to drive to Vernazza, better to arrive via La Spezia, turning off towards Corniglia, and then Vernazza.
-The problem is, this was in July and the parking was absolutely full.

 In Monterosso, there are two parking areas, one in the old town and another one in the new town, by the sea.
 Find out where your accommodation will be and choose the parking which is closer.
 When you are driving to Monterosso, at one point there will be an intersection.
 Turn right to go to Fegina or turn left for the old town (Centro storico).
 The Fegina parking is really big, it's right by the sea and quite close to the railway station.
 So it is also a good option if you are staying in other villages but prefer to park in Monterosso and take the train from there.
 In the historical center, just at the end of the pedestrian area, you will find the Loreto parking which is actually a parking house.